The Governess (1958 film)

 The Governess is a 1958 television play broadcast by the Australian Broadcasting Corporation based on a play by Patrick Hamilton, which had been performed several times on Australian radio.
 It was directed by William Sterling who had previously directed an adaptation of Hamilton's Gaslight (1958).

+It was one of several Patrick Hamilton adaptations done on Australian television.

 Plot

 The Victorian governess of a family comes under suspicion when the baby son disappears.